ivanbruel/webdriver.sh/README.md

 ## License

-webdriver.sh is free software licensed under the terms of the GPL version 3 or later
+webdriver.sh is free software licensed under the terms of the GPL version 3 or later.